facebookarchive/presto-odbc/README.md

 * All ODBC functions must have their contents wrapped with a call to `exceptionBoundary`
 * As appropriate, change integer types to enum types (use `StatementAttribute` instead of `SQLSMALLINT`, etc)
 * Always wrap C types with safer D abstractions (see `toDString` and `OutputWChar`); prefix the C-style variables with an underscore
+* Also prefix variables with an underscore to express that the variable should be cast/converted to or encapsulated in another type before use
 * Use dllEnforce instead of assert
 * Avoid fully qualifying enum values (`MyEnumType.MyEnumValue`); use a `with` statement instead
 * Always use a `with` statement when accessing ODBC handles
+* Always specify whether lengths are in bytes or characters

 # References: